 Symptoms of contact dermatitis can differ in intensity, frequency, and duration amongst individuals.
 Symptoms can be minimal to intense and include itching and the development of a rash or patch of dry, inflamed skin.
 The rash often develops scales or and blisters that crust over.

-Scratching the area of contact generally does not relieve the itching and can lead to the ...more symptoms »
+Scratching the area of contact generally does not relieve the itching and can lead to the spreading of ...more symptoms »

 Contact dermatitis: Treatments